 RENEE MONTAGNE, HOST:

 ELIZABETH O'BAGY: These more extremist groups are not necessarily committed to the fight against the Syrian regime.
-They do not see this as a directly kind of nationalist fight for the survival of Syria but as the beginning of a larger fight to establish an Islamic caliphate.
+They do not see this as a directly - kind of nationalist fight for the survival of Syria, but as the beginning of a larger fight to establish an Islamic caliphate.
 And to that degree, you see them withdrawing from active battlefronts.
-You see them pulling back from the frontlines and actually focusing on governance and building their authority, creating safe havens in northern Syria, where you have liberated territory.
+You see them pulling back from the front lines and actually focusing on governance and building their authority, creating safe havens in northern Syria, where you have liberated territory.
 And they're actually leaving the major fighting to those more moderate forces.

-MONTAGNE: So, how did these more extremist groups end up taking over where they have taken over?
+MONTAGNE: So how did these more extremist groups end up taking over where they have taken over?

-O'BAGY: So, the reason that extremists were able to really kind of create a presence in the north, specifically in the liberated areas of Syria, is because they had reliable logistic networks that were moving through the north.
+O'BAGY: So the reason that extremists were able to really - kind of create a presence in the north, specifically in the liberated areas of Syria, is because they had reliable logistic networks that were moving through the north.
 More importantly, they were able to control the distribution of humanitarian aid.
-And this has been really key, because previously, up until very recently, they had gained a perception that they were the only ones to provide food, water, oil, electricity - all of the kind of basic necessities of life to the civilian population.
+And this has been really key because previously, up until very recently, they had gained a perception that they were the only ones that could provide food, water, oil, electricity - all of the kind of basic necessities of life, to the civilian population.

-MONTAGNE: Wouldn't efforts that hurt Assad help them?
+MONTAGNE: Wouldn't efforts that hurt Assad, help them?

-MONTAGNE: In your view, what specific actions could the U.S. and the West take in Syria at this moment in time that would make a positive difference?
+MONTAGNE: In your view, what specific actions could the U.S. and the West take in Syria, at this moment in time, that would make a positive difference?

 O'BAGY: First of all, I think that a strike is important, if nothing else because of the psychological impact that no reaction would have on the Syrian population as a whole.
 That includes regime supporters and opposition supporters.
 I think that there should be some sort of U.S. action to degrade the Syrian military capability while simultaneously expanding a train and assist program.
 That would help empower the moderate opposition both militarily but also politically.